cisagov/cyhy-feeds/README.md

 cyhy-feeds consists of two parts; the extractor and the retriever

-`cyhy-data-extract` retrieve and compress the specified data, sign the compressed file, encrypt the file, and optionally push the encrypted compressed file to an S3 bucket using AWS credentials.
+`cyhy-data-extract` retrieve and compress the specified data, sign the compressed file, encrypt the file, and optionally push the encrypted, compressed file to an S3 bucket using provided AWS credentials.

 `cyhy-data-retriever` take a provided file (optionally stored on an S3 bucket), decrypt it, and then decompresses it to local storage.